 How to get help

 Much is documented in the help documentation which is available in-program or online (see below).
 In particular, it contains descriptions of each model, the equations used and appropriate references, along with information on the optimisers, polydispersity functions, orientational aspects, and so on.
 The documentation should always be the first place to go with questions.
 Also note that the bottom information bar on SasView often has useful information.
-Other available sources are
+Other places to look are:

 - The full user documentation including model documentation.
 Also available as a PDF download for version 4.2.2

 - You may contact us at: firstname.lastname@example.org to report bugs (in which case please also attach a SasView log file, see below) or for help using the software

 - Or try the users Forum Archives or email the forum at firstname.lastname@example.org.
 To join the Users Forum, click here

-- Visit our tickets list To view reported bugs, things being worked on or possible future ehancements
+- Visit our issues list to view reported bugs, things being worked on or possible future ehancements

 - For the adventurous, many new features and bug fixes are available in the latest builds & may have what you are looking for